Sullivanstatistics/saved-old-course/chapter10.md

 ---
-title       : Getting Data into R description : We have spent a lot of time working with data and learning how to use Functions and evern write simulations.
+title       : Webscraping in R description : We have spent a lot of time working with data and learning how to use Functions and evern write simulations.
 Now we will focus on bringing data into R.